-SOTIO is developing a new Active Cellular Immunotherapy medicinal product, entitled DCVAC/PCa, for prostate cancer patients, and DCVAC/OvCa, for epithelial ovarian cancer patients.
-DCVAC/LuCa for lung cancer patients will expand the portfolio of medicinal products soon.
+SOTIO is developing a new Active Cellular Immunotherapy medicinal product, entitled DCVAC/PCa, for prostate cancer patients, and DCVAC/OvCa, for epithelial ovarian cancer patients and DCVAC/LuCa, for lung cancer patients.

 The possibility of combining immunotherapy treatment with current standard procedures produces synergic effects and has the potential to enhance the overall therapeutic effects.
 Unlike other chemotherapeutical combinations, DCVAC can be applied without difficulty and without increasing the toxicity of the concurrently-administered treatment.
 The testers have not registered any serious undesirable side-effects or reactions related to DCVAC application in the clinical trials conducted so far.